-1.2 Arcus funds' investment strategy
+1.2 Arcus Funds' investment strategy

-The Arcus investment strategy for its funds focuses exclusively on mid-market, value-add infrastructure investments in Europe, where Arcus has an established reputation, deep experience and extensive relationship networks developed over many years.
-Within Europe, Arcus is focused on four primary sectors where the Arcus team has the requisite in-depth expertise: digital, transport, logistics and industrials, and energy infrastructure.
-Arcus believes that the provision of high-quality infrastructure is critical to Europe's future economic growth, environmental protection, societal development and reduction of inequality.
+The Arcus investment strategy for its Funds focuses exclusively on mid-market, value-add infrastructure investments in Europe, where Arcus has an established reputation, deep experience and extensive relationship networks developed over many years.
+Within Europe, Arcus is focused on four primary sectors where the Arcus team has the requisite in-depth expertise: Digital, Transport, Logistics & Industrials, and Energy.
+Arcus believes that the provision of highquality infrastructure is critical to Europe's future economic growth, environmental protection, societal development and reduction of inequality.
 As such, Arcus seeks to achieve satisfactory financial returns for its investors whilst also providing wider benefits to the European communities from the shared infrastructure assets and services its investee companies provide to those communities.

-Fundamentally, Arcus only invests where it has strong conviction on a clear, long-term infrastructure investment thesis in sustainable businesses.
+Fundamentally, Arcus only invests where it has strong conviction of a clear, long-term infrastructure investment thesis in sustainable businesses.
 Arcus seeks to identify opportunities through a proprietary origination approach, enabling proactive and expert transaction execution.
-Finally, Arcus looks to take control-oriented governance positions on its investments in privately held companies, enabling shareholder leadership and the driving of asset management initiatives to create added value.
+Finally, Arcus takes controloriented governance positions on its investments in privately held companies, enabling shareholder leadership and the driving of asset management initiatives to create added value.

-As part of the investment thesis when Arcus are looking at potential investments, Arcus examine and consider not just economic factors and strategy but also areas such as governance arrangements, environmental and social impact, service quality and sustainability as they influence long-term value.
-Arcus believe that an active approach to managing assets will deliver long-term value (as set out in the section below) and this is factored into selecting investments for the Arcus funds.
+As part of the investment thesis, when we are looking at potential investments, we examine and consider not just economic factors and strategy but also areas such as governance arrangements, environmental and social impact, service quality and sustainability as they influence long-term value.
+We believe an active approach to managing assets will deliver long-term value (as set out in the section below) and this is factored into selecting investments for the Arcus Funds.
 To achieve our strategic asset management initiatives, we engage with, and have an ongoing dialogue with, investee companies and other relevant stakeholders.

 Currently all Arcus fund investments are controlling positions in unlisted privately held companies where we hold board positions and exercise those strong governance rights, and we expect to take the same approach on all our fund investments in future.
-By holding these positions we can actively monitor governance and management and significantly influence the business as a way of protecting and enhancing our investment for the benefit of investors and other stakeholders.
+By holding these positions, we can actively monitor governance and management and significantly influence the business as a way of protecting and enhancing our investment for the benefit of investors and other stakeholders.
 We engage with other shareholders (where relevant) to gauge their views and, where appropriate, seek cooperation to express concerns to management.
 Arcus allocates significant resources to managing each investee company, typically a team representing between 1.0 - 1.5 FTEs (full-time equivalent employees) per annum.